Asking About Data

 FROM users;

-This sentence roughly means "show me the name and email columns from the users table."
+This sentence means something like "show me the name and email columns from the users table."

 SELECT determines "what will you see."
-Even if a table has ten columns, you can select only the two you need right now.
-The rest have no impact within this query.
+Even if a table has ten columns, you can choose just the two you need right now.
+The rest have no bearing within this question.

 This is not about filtering with conditions.
 It's about deciding which columns to keep on the screen.

-SELECT is declaring that you will only look at the parts of the data you want.
+SELECT is declaring that you will only look at the parts you want from the data.

 Decide which record book to look at — FROM